1941 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Premium auction results below demonstrate how collectors have consistently recognized and rewarded the exceptional quality and limited availability of these specially struck proof quarters.

-Current marketplace dynamic activity reveals the enduring coins appeal that keep these proof quarters in high demand among serious numismatists and quality-focused collectors.
+Current marketplace activity reveals the enduring appeal that keeps these proof quarters in high demand among serious numismatists and quality-focused collectors.

 Market activity: 1941 Proof Quarter